uilicious/recipes/recipes/Blizzard/Validate product is added to cart.md

 These are the steps to perform to validate the test case:

-1. Navigate to Nomatic's website
+1. Navigate to Blizzard's website
 2. Click "Search"
-3. Fill in "Camera Bag"
+3. Fill in "Starcraft"
-4. Click on the name of the camera bag
+4. Click on an item
 5. Click Add to Cart
 6. Validate if the Item has been successfully added to cart